FrozenInclude/NaNCryptor/README.md

 # NaNCryptor
-the File cryptor written in c#
+the File crypter written in c#